Skip to content

 • Undo - Reverses previous activities (unfollows, unlikes, etc.)

 These work out of the box without any custom code.
+The activity_done signal fires after this automatic processing completes.

 from django.dispatch import receiver

-from activitypub.signals import activity_done, notification_accepted
+from activitypub.core.signals import notification_accepted

 @receiver(activity_done)